 I suppose that must come from being influenced by an enormous range of musical styles.
 I used to work as a carpenter and joinery manufacturer so I’d spend a lot of my time working on my own in a noisy workshop.
 Even with ear defenders on, the noise gets too much over the course of a day so I would spend hours and hours a day with headphones under my ear defenders listening to every type of music I could get my hands on.
 I owned a good few albums but it doesn’t take long when you’re listening to that much music to get bored with those and go off on a musical adventure.

 Up on a timer to record the radio and transfer to tape to listen to while I worked.
 Years later I switched to minidisc and ruined a steady stream of players and disc in the dusty workshop.
 We’re lucky here in the UK that there’s always been an enormous variety of good music on the radio.
 I think I’m lucky in that respect, my musical melting pot is pretty big so I can draw on lots of different influences at once.

 Now, I may be crazy here.
 Would not be the first time I’d heard it, nor will it ever be the last, but in the fourth track, Watcher, did I hear a little bit of Flaming Lips ca. Yoshimi Battles the Pink Robots with the darker tones and keyboard effects which rush their way in rather quickly?

 Oh that’s interesting.
 I own that album but it’s been years since I’ve listened to it.
 I’ll have to listen back and see if I can hear the connection.

-What draws you to this notion of, what I like to call, ‘the weird’?
+What I like to call, ‘the weird’?
 By that I mean Atonal, angular or off-the-beaten path.